MattyRad/SoundSerum/README.md

 SoundSerum
 ==========

-Streaming music app for soundserum.com
+Android app to stream music from soundserum.com